DSSP-github/CAGI_MaPSy_Prediction_TN/README.md

 Usage
 ===
-The required input is a 170-mer base sequence with the mutated nucleotide converted as "M".
-It should comprise both splicing sites as the original traing data.
+* The required input is a 170-mer base sequence with the mutated nucleotide converted as "M" (It should comprise both splicing sites as the original traing data).
-It is encoded to a one-hot vector where each base is converted to a five-element (i.e. "A", "C", "G", "T", and "M") vector of which only element is 1 and the others are 0.
+* It is encoded to a one-hot vector where each base is converted to a five-element (i.e. "A", "C", "G", "T", and "M") vector of which only element is 1 and the others are 0.
-The output is the predicted probability of the variant being exonic splicing mutation (ranging from 0 to 1).
+* The output is the predicted probability of the variant being exonic splicing mutation (ranging from 0 to 1).

 Sample:
 Download all into your favorite directory, and run "sample.py" as follows.